-Strategy 1: Continue to support through the master schedule, a technology individual who will be responsible for the Revi ews upkeep of our web page, Facebook, twitter, and other social media outlets.
-This staff member will continue to promote the Formative Summative athletic, academic and extra curricular activities of the students of AMS through these media outlets.
+Strategy 1 Details Revi iews Strategy 1: Continue to support through the master schedule, a technology individual who will be responsible for the Formative Summative upkeep of our web page, Facebook, twitter, and other social media outlets.
+This staff member will continue to promote the athletic, academic and extra curricular activities of the students of AMS through these media outlets.
 These outlets will be Nov Jan Mar June constantly updated and conducted in English/Spanish when applicable.
-Staff Responsible for Monitoring: Principal, Technology Teacher 70% 80% No Progress Accomplished -> Continue/Modify X Disconti nue
+Staff Responsible for Monitoring: Principal, Technology Teacher 70% 85% No Progress Continue/Modify X Discon tinue